Folio III Field Notes

 The Problem: Accurate Wound Measurement in Healthcare

-The core of our solution was a wound detection API powered by YOLO (You Only Look Once) object detection models.
-What makes our approach unique is the flexible reference system that allows healthcare providers to use one of three common objects for measurement:
+The core of the solution was a wound detection API powered by YOLO (You Only Look Once) object detection models.
+What makes the approach unique is the flexible reference system that allows healthcare providers to use one of three common objects for measurement:

-2. RuCardslers - Rectangular reference objects with standardized dimensions
+2. Card — rectangular reference objects with standardized dimensions

 Each reference method has its advantages in different clinical scenarios: